Add SSO with Microsoft Entra using SAML 2.0

 • ValdiateAssertion

 An important note when using these separated methods is that the Parse* methods must be called before the Validate* methods so that the component has the information needed to validate the SAMLResponse or assertion.
-Due to this, if the SAMLResponse or Assertion has not already been validate, the information from the Parse* methods should only be trusted after the methods have been called.
+Due to this, if the SAMLResponse or assertion has not already been validated, the information from the Parse* methods should only be trusted after the methods have been called.

 Validation Process